sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

     - Since ``propSet`` script function in Avisynth is string-only, it sets the hint to ``DATATYPEHINT_UTF8`` (utf8 just hinting that this is a string)

+- WinInstaller: add InnoSetup script for Windows on ARM
+- buildsystem: restrict use of MSVC to x86(-64) only
+- avs/config.h: add defines to separate X86 and ARM Windows variants
+- PluginManager: only enable +GCC plugindir registry entries on X86
+- PluginManager: indent cosmetics for clarity
+- Restore AVS_VERSION define

 Build environment, Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - add LOONGARCH support